goodwiins/prompt-injection-defense/paper/my_papper.md

 - **Embedding Classifier:** Uses `all-MiniLM-L6-v2` to generate 384-dimensional embeddings, classified by an XGBoost model.
 This provides semantic understanding of injection intent.
 - **Pattern Detector:** A regex-based engine identifying 10 common attack families (e.g., "DAN", "Ignore previous instructions").
-- **Behavioral Monitor:** Tracks agent output distribution to detect anomalies indicative of a successful jailbreak.
+- **Behavioral Monitor:** The Behavioral Monitor uses a sliding window of N=20 recent outputs, flagging when output logits exceed μ±2σ (where μ, σ are statistics from the current session).
+This signals potential jailbreaking behavior.

 ### 4.2 Coordination Layer